 Injuries and huge compensation payments dent an employer’s profit margin and stains their reputation.
 In some extreme cases, employers will go to great lengths to intimidate employees seeking compensation by blacklisting them in the industry.
 This makes it hard to find employment in Houston.
 In addition, many accidents occur far into the sea making it difficult to carry out a thorough investigation.
 In such cases, the victim needs the services of an experienced maritime lawyer to protect their interests.

-Offshore workers hurt in an accident are entitled to receive compensation for any additional medical expenses that may occur in future to treat a condition proven to be as a result of their accident at sea.
+Workers hurt in an truck or vehicle accident are entitled to receive compensation for any additional medical expenses that may occur in future to treat a condition proven to be as a result of their accident at sea.
 They may also get compensation for pain and suffering as well as lost wages as per the Jones Act.
 Maritime workers like longshoremen and those who work on harbors do not actually qualify as seamen.
-However, they are still protected by law and a lawyer will be able to fully explain their legal options.
+However, they are still protected by law and a qualified Houston car accident lawyer will be able to fully explain their legal options.

 Maritime Laws and Doctrines